 In the major area language targeted for meeting the proficiency requirement, students must demonstrate the equivalent ability of two years of language study at Yale with a grade of HP or better.
 Language proficiency must encompass reading, writing, speaking, and listening skills plus grammar.
 Students may demonstrate proficiency through completing course work, by testing at Yale, or by other means as approved by the council adviser.
 When a second major language of the region beyond English is required, the relevant council will specify the target level.
 The typical departmental graduate reading exam is not sufficient for certifying the four-skill requirement of the certificate.
-Normally, when the candidate is a native speaker of one of the area’s major languages, he/she will be expected to develop language proficiency in a second major area language.
+Normally, a candidate who is a native speaker of one of the area’s major languages will be expected to develop language proficiency in a second major area language.

 Interdisciplinary Research Paper

 A qualifying research paper is required to demonstrate field-specific research ability focused on the area of concentration.
 After they have completed substantial course work in the area of concentration, students must seek approval from the council faculty adviser for the research project they propose as the qualifying paper.
 Normally, the students will submit their request no later than the fourth week of the term in which they plan to submit the qualifying paper.